getty-zig/getty.so/docs/contributing/index.md

 - Getty currently tracks the `master` release of Zig, so make sure your version is updated.

-## Workflow

-Getty uses the [Git Flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) model for its development.
-Essentially, what that means is:

-- The `main` branch is strictly for releases. __Do not work on or branch off of it.__

-- The `develop` branch is an integration branch for features and fixes. __Do not work on it.__

-- Features are developed on `feature/<name>` branches, which branch off of `develop`.

-- Fixes are developed on `fix/<name>` branches, which branch off of `develop`.

 ## Issues

 - [GitHub Issues](https://github.com/getty-zig/getty/issues) are used exclusively for tracking bugs and feature requests for Getty.